How to get a business credit card with bad personal credit

 Can I get a business credit card with bad credit?

-The good news about getting a business credit card when you have less-than-stellar credit is that, while they may not be perfect, there are options out there.
+The good news about getting a business credit card when you have less-than-stellar credit is that, while they may not be perfect, you have options.
 Not only can you find business credit cards for fair credit, but there are business credit cards that don’t require a credit check at all.

-An example of a business credit card for less-than-perfect credit is the Capital One Spark Classic for Business*, which Capital One says is geared toward fair credit borrowers, which the issuer defines as someone who has defaulted on a loan in the past five years or has limited personal credit history.
+An example of a business credit card for less-than-perfect credit is the Capital One Spark Classic for Business*, which Capital One says is geared toward people with fair credit, which the issuer defines as someone who has defaulted on a loan in the past five years or has limited personal credit history.

-For business owners with poor credit, the Revenued Business Card may also be an option.
-This card doesn’t require a hard credit check at all, and it offers cash back on all purchases.
+For business owners with poor credit, the Revenued Business Card may also be an option, as this card doesn’t require a hard credit check at all.
 There are also a range of secured credit cards for business that can work for business owners and entrepreneurs who have low personal credit scores.
 The following tips can help you find a card that works for you and your business, even if you have bad personal credit.

 How to get a business credit card when you have bad personal credit